GrumpyMetalGuy/docker-composer-backer-upper/README.md

 uv run main -e /path/to/my/special_exclusions.toml <folder to write backups to>
 ```

 Please examine the default ```exclusions.toml``` file to see how it's laid out.
-Note that the entries in this file are substring matches, so any volume that starts with any of the entries in the exclusions file will be excluded from backup.
+Note that the entries in this file are [regexes](<https://regexr.com/>), so any volume that matches any of the regexes in the exclusions file will be excluded from backup.

 ## Contributions Welcome!